cjshawMIT/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

   * your full name
   * your username
-  * your profile  (optional)
+  * your profile image (optional)
   * the date that you joined edX
   * your language (optional)
   * your location (optional)
   * information about you (optional)
+  * links to any course certificates that you have earned
   * links to your social media account (optional)

   .. image:: ../../shared/images/SFD_Profile_Full.png
     :width: 500
-    :alt: A learner's full profile shows full name, join date, location, language, biographical information, and linked social media icons in addition to username, and image.
+    :alt: A learner's full profile shows full name, join date, location, language, biographical information, links to course certificates that you have earned, and linked social media icons in addition to username and profile image.

 .. _Create or Edit a Limited Profile: